Coordinated Exploration via Intrinsic Rewards for Multi-Agent Reinforcement Learning: Environment Details

 \subsection{VizDoom}

+We use the ``My Way Home'' map, which has been used as a test bed for single-agent exploration techniques~\citep{pmlr-v70-pathak17a}, and modify it for multi-agent tasks.
+Since the agents are moved to a central location closer to their rewards than in the original map, we lower the frame skip from 4 to 2, in order to force agents to take twice as many steps in order to explore the same areas, maintaining the challenging nature of exploration in the original task.
 Agents receive their egocentric view in the form of 48x48 grayscale images as observations along with an indicator of which agents (if any) have collected each reward, and we use a vector based global state which includes all agents' $(x,y)$ positions and velocities, their orientations, as well as the same indicator of which agent has collected each reward.
 The policies \emph{do not} receive the global state as input, as it is only used for the centralized critics.
 As in the gridworld setting, we use count-based intrinsic rewards for VizDoom; however, since VizDoom is not a discrete domain, we separate agents' $(x,y)$ positions into discrete bins and use the counts for these bins.
 There are 30 bins in the $x$ dimension and 26 in the $y$ dimension. $(x,y)$ positions in the global state are represented both as scalars and one-hot vectors indicating which bin the agents are currently occupying.
 Each agent can choose from 3 actions at each time step: turn left, turn right, or go forward.